 After school: 3:15-5:45 pm

-Because we believe in the continuum of learning, our classes beyond kindergarten are structured to allow children to learn with and from each other in a blended classroom.
+Because we believe in the continuum of learning, our classes are structured to allow children to learn with and from each other in a blended classroom.
 Our elementary classrooms are led by one lead teacher, one assistant teacher and one working parent in the classroom.
-Kindergarten class ratios are 11:1.
-First through fifth grade class ratios are 12:1.
+Elementary class ratios are 12:1.

 Information about tuition and fees can be found here.Apply Online